 When the workbook or matrix window is active and you choose File: Save Template As, you save any window customizations, minus any data that might exist in the window at the time of saving, to a template file.
 The template file can then be used to create new windows, as needed, for storing and analyzing your data.

-You can use the same New Workbook dialog to organize and open your Analysis Templates™.
+Use the same New Book dialog to manage your Analysis Templates™.
 An Analysis Template starts from a workbook but differs in that when you save it as an Analysis Template (File: Save Workbook as Analysis Template), it is saved with whatever analysis operations and dependent graphing operations, exist in the workbook at the time of saving.
 Analysis Templates are discussed briefly in the Batch Analysis section of How to Handle Repetitive Tasks chapter of this guide.

 For a more in-depth discussion of Analysis Templates, see these topics:

-As mentioned in the Customizing Graphs chapter, Origin ships with over 100 built-in graph templates that are used to create Origin’s many science and engineering graph types.
+As mentioned in the Customizing Graphs chapter, Origin ships with about 240 built-in graph templates that are used to create Origin’s many science and engineering graph types.
 Using one of these as a starting point, you can create your own graph, adding more layers, setting scale or dimensional relationships between layers, modifying data plot properties, etc., and then save your customizations as a user-defined graph template (.OTP) file by clicking File: Save Template as....
 See the "Templates and Themes" section of the Customizing Graphs chapter for a general discussion of graph templates.

 Graph, Worksheet, Dialog, Function and System Increment Lists.